Showcase Terms And Conditions

 Annual & Other showcases

-The winner is the highest scoring applicant in their respective division and art category.
+The winner is the highest-scoring applicant in their respective division and art category.

 1st Place – all divisions (individuals and groups)

 • Choose $100 cash to go towards anything.
-Or choose $100 to go towards your next art project.

 • Get featured on our Zealousness blog (optional) – see examples Battle of the Teal_FS – iN Education Inc. (ineducationonline.org)